 Program Title and Requested Amount Mindfulness Training for Students and Educators/ \$29,989 Grant Goal To continue provide mindfulness training to students, parents, teachers and school administrators at four elementary, middle and high schools in Los Altos and Mountain View.
 Mindfulness training consists of eight-week Mindfulness Program for PreK-12 designed to improve student wellbeing and school climate.
 Community Need There is an unmet need in target population, U.S students are stressed and experience chronic academic, social and emotional pressure and stress that undermines their wellbeing 1 , and impacts emotional regulation, as well as their ability to maintain attention, and support language, and other cognitive and behavioral functions 1 .
 Many children report chronic academic and social pressures at school and home.
 A survey conducted by the American Psychological Association, for example, found that 45% of US teens were stressed by school pressures.
 Students, moreover, who are part of an ethnic minority may experience low academic achievement, and experience isolation that prevents them from successful participation in school.
 And, those students who have experienced Adverse Childhood Experiences are at even greater risk of decreased resilience and coping skills and future negative health consequences 1 .
 Additionally, according to an August 2016 article, there is a wide gap in performance between Asian and white students on one hand and African American and Latino students on the other.
 Scores were dismal for black and Latino children, even in otherwise high-achieving districts (such as those in Mountain View and Cupertino).
 In Alameda, Contra Costa, San Mateo and Santa Clara counties, for example, only about one-quarter of Latinos met math standards.
 Among African-Americans, the figure was 31% in Santa Clara County 2 .
-Consequences if not addressed may cause chronic stress in children and youth (and specifically in those that have experience Adverse Childhood Experiences), if not addressed, can result in a myriad of negative health and developmental impacts, including: depression and anxiety; decreased resilience and self-efficacy; school bullying and violence; teen suicide; addiction and substance abuse, including non-medical use of prescription drugs; decreased self-confidence; decreased empathy; and decreased self-regulation.
-Ethnic minorities, English language learners, foster youth, and others who exhibit di
+Consequences in in totaddressed may cause Childhood Experiences), if not addressed, can result in a myriad of negative health and developmental impacts, including: depression and anxiety; decreased resilience and self-efficacy; school bullying and violence; teen suicide; addiction and substance abuse, including non-medical use of prescription drugs; decreased self-confidence; decreased empathy; and decreased self-regulation.
+Ethnic minorities, English language learners, foster youth, and others who exhibit disruptive behaviors are at further risk of exacerbated emotional and behavioral challenges, as